 So why don’t we ban alcohol, since “No one needs to drink alcohol,” (remember, most people argue “no one needs an ‘assault’ rifle”)?
-Oh wait a minute, we tried that, didn’t we?
+Oh wait, we tried that, didn’t we?

 On December 5th, 1933, then president Roosevelt announced the 21st Amendment had been ratified, a repeal of the 18th Amendment that was prohibition, and the worst violation of the U.S. Constitution’s principle of liberty was finally undone.

-Decades later, in June of 1971, Richard Nixon, seemingly fully ignorant of the lessons of prohibition, announced the War on Drugs, and much like prohibition, it has also led to more violence while drugs are still readily available to damn near anyone.
+Decades later, in June of 1971, Richard Nixon, seemingly fully ignorant of the lessons of prohibition, announced the War on Drugs, and much like prohibition, it has also led to more violence while drugs are still readily available to nearly anyone who can afford them.

 So what evidence do we have to believe that banning or restricting guns will lead to a different outcome?
-It defies logic, since all previous bans have simply created black markets that aren’t nearly as diligent about who they sell to, and increase crime doing so.
+The aforementioned drug and alcohol bans have simply created black markets that aren’t nearly as selective about who they sell to, and increase crime doing so.

-I will continue to argue we have a mental illness problem, not a gun problem.
+I will continue to argue we have a mental illness problem, as much or more so than we have a gun problem.
 In principle alone, I do not believe in restricting the rights of millions of good people (legal gown owners like myself who have never, nor likely will ever kill someone) because of the actions of bad a few.

-Instead, I’d concede that all firearm sales be subject to background checks, even private sales at gun shows.
-Many may find that position offensive, but the fact remains that someone who would fail a background check currently, could go to such an event, and buy from a private attendee (vendors at gun shows still do background checks) who was looking to sell to a vendor.
+Instead, I’d concede that all firearm sales be subject to background checks, even private sales, such as the ones at gun shows.
+Many gun-rights advocates may part with me on that point, but the fact remains that someone who would fail a background check currently, could go to such an event, and buy from a private attendee (vendors at gun shows still do background checks) who was looking to sell to a vendor.

 That person—leaving with a gun, was in violation of the law if they knew they wouldn’t have passed the background check, but the seller and the show itself were fully within the law, and our current background-check system, in that moment, has failed.